devmentors/DNC-DShop/README.md

 You can also find this file [here](https://github.com/devmentors/DNC-DShop/blob/master/compose/docker-compose-infrastructure.yml), which includes custom network and volumes.
 In order to start it, execute `docker-compose -f docker-compose-infrastructure.yml up -d` (`-d` will run containers in the background).

+If you want to start additional infrastructural services e.g. Consul and Vault, execute `docker-compose -f docker-compose-consul-vault.yml up -d` command.

 Once you have the core infrastructure available, you can start a particular `DNC` project either by executing `dotnet run` command in `/src/PROJECT_NAME/` directory or starting a shell script `./scripts/dotnet-run.sh` from the root project directory.
 The order of starting the services has no meaning whatsoever - just keep in mind that `DShop.Api` acts as a [gateway](https://microservices.io/patterns/apigateway.html) to the whole system (except `DShop.Services.Identity`for authentication).

 You should be able to see new topics and queues available in the RabbitMQ management system, default UI is accessible at [http://localhost:15672](http://localhost:15672).

+In order to start the `DNC` services using Docker, run [docker-compose.yml](https://github.com/devmentors/DNC-DShop/blob/master/compose/docker-compose.yml) file, that will pull the images from [hub.docker.com/r/devmentors/](https://hub.docker.com/r/devmentors/).

+You can also build you own local images easily, either run `dotnet-build-all.sh`, then `dotnet-publish-all.sh` then `docker-build-local-all.sh` scripts or just `docker-build-local-multistage-all.sh` (that will use Dockerfile.multistage instead of default Dockerfile).

+Once the local images are built, run compose command for [docker-compose-local.yml](https://github.com/devmentors/DNC-DShop/blob/master/compose/docker-compose-local.yml).

+Eventually, you can type `docker inspect dshop-network` to see if everything is in place.

 **Where can I find the list of all Docker images being used?**
 ----------------